bonitasoft/bonita-doc/md/pages.md

 ## Constraints

-A custom page is displayed in an iframe in the portal, so is isolated from changes to the portal.
+A custom page is displayed in an iframe in the Bonita BPM Portal, so is isolated from changes to the portal.
 When you migrate to a newer version of Bonita BPM, your custom page definition should still be valid.
 However, this cannot be guaranteed for all future migrations.